R02 Prefab Home Review

 • Not an all-inclusive turnkey claim

-• Not certification proof by itself
+• Not a certification or code approval by itself

 Still Site-Specific